 Chances are you wouldn’t mind saving your lungs from being exposed to any more of the chemicals found in commercial tobacco industry products.
 We bet you are also looking for the best prices around (don’t worry, we have you covered there.)

-Fronto leaf from the right source, is the ultimate alternative to the commercial tobacco products you normally use.
-Not only will you cut back on your exposure to nasty chemicals but you will save a lot of money by learning how to purchase your fronto leaf by the pound for your personal use.
+Fronto leaf from the right source is the ultimate alternative to the commercial tobacco products you usually use.
+Not only will you cut back on your exposure to nasty chemicals, but you will save a lot of money by learning how to purchase your fronto leaf by the pound for your personal use.

-The use of Fronto Leaf is still a growing niche of the tobacco market.
-Most people have not heard of it, yet it has a very large, loyal and growing customer base.
-And in large part, this is because fronto leaf has actually be around for decades and used traditionally by Caribbean Islanders and Jamaicans.
+The use of Fronto Leaf is still a growing niche in the tobacco market.
+Most people have not heard of it, yet it has a vast, loyal, and growing customer base.
+And in large part, this is because fronto leaf has actually been around for decades and used traditionally by Caribbean Islanders and Jamaicans.